Viewer Rating

 In this uplifting animated romcom, sloth DJ couple Bobo and Bibi travel to Miami to headline the Beach Sloth Festival.
 But between airport mishaps, sunset rituals, and a series of socially awkward moments, nerves start to creep in.
 With love, humor, and just the right touch of chaos, Bobo & Bibi in Miami is a hilarious, feel-good, and deeply relatable story that celebrates the kind of love that’s thoughtful, playful, and always shows up, especially when you need it most.

-The film focuses on apolitical themes of love, vulnerability, and personal relationships, with no discernible political ideology or leaning, making it a neutral evaluation.
+The film focuses on universal, apolitical themes of love, vulnerability, and personal connection within a romantic comedy framework, with no discernible political messaging or alignment.

-The film is described as an animated romcom centered on a sloth DJ couple and themes of love and music.
-Available information indicates no combat scenes or physical confrontations of any kind, thus no instances of female characters defeating male opponents in close-quarters combat.
+The film is an animated romantic comedy focused on a sloth DJ couple's journey and relationship.
+Available information indicates no combat scenes of any kind, and specifically no instances of female characters engaging in or winning physical combat against male opponents.

 Combines user and critic ratings from four sources